Mulli/cpt-export/README.md

 **Requires at least:** 5.0
 **Tested up to:** 6.4
 **Requires PHP:** 7.4
-**Stable tag:** 1.0.95
+**Stable tag:** 1.1.0
 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Export Custom Post Types to XML format with advanced filtering, optional deletion, and form value persistence.
+Export Custom Post Types to XML format with advanced filtering, optional deletion, archive XML or compressed, and form value persistence.

 ## Description

 CPT Export is a powerful WordPress plugin that allows you to export Custom Post Types to WordPress eXtended RSS (WXR) format with comprehensive filtering options.
-The plugin supports date ranges, author filtering, post status selection, and optional post deletion after export.
+The plugin supports post types, categories, date ranges, author filtering, post status selection, and optional post deletion after export and download (XML or ZIP).
+The archive can be imported using Wordpress import tool.

 ### Key Features

 - **Export any Custom Post Type** to standard WordPress XML format
+  - Optional: Filter by Category
 - **Advanced filtering options:**
   - Filter by author
   - Filter by post status (publish, draft, private, pending, future)